J-WU1/J-WU1/README.md

 I am currently an Engineering Student at **ECE Paris** and I work as an **Apprentice Data Consultant at TVH Consulting**.
 I specialize in the **Microsoft Ecosystem**, designing and implementing end-to-end analytics solutions using **Microsoft Fabric** (Data Factory, Synapse, OneLake), **Power BI** and **Azure**.

-My background in operations management has given me a strong business acument, which I now combine with technical expertise to turn raw data into actionable insights.
+My background in operations management has given me a strong business acumen, which I now combine with technical expertise to turn raw data into actionable insights.

 🎯 **Current Goal:** I am seeking a **3 to 4-month International Internship** (Data Engineering / Data Science) starting in **May 2026**.